AWS-Security-Portfolio/.github/profile/README.md

 ---

-## About
+## About Me

 Built and maintained by Sebastian Silva C. Passionate about automation, defense-in-depth and real-world hands-on learning.
+CompTIA Security+, Network+, A+ and Azure AZ 900 certified.
 *Contact me on [LinkedIn](https://www.linkedin.com/in/sebastiansilc)*

 ---